nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to upload reports for given patient.
-2. Medimate allows user to choose files.
+2. MediMate allows user to choose files.
 3. User uploads those selected files.
-4. Medimate stores the uploaded files at patient's directory.
+4. MediMate stores the uploaded files at patient's directory.

    Use Case ends.

 **Extensions**

 * 1a.
 User input format is wrong.
     * 1a1.
-Medimate asks User for another correct input upload.
+MediMate asks User for another correct input upload.
     * 1a2.
 User inputs a new line of upload format.

       Use Case resumes at step 2.

 * 3a.
 User uploads unacceptable types of files
     * 3a1.
-Medimate informs the user invalid file type can not be uploaded.
+MediMate informs the user invalid file type can not be uploaded.

       Use Case ends.